vic-bender/courseScheduler/README.md

 - .zip file for import into NetBeans IDE (CourseSchedulerVictorBendervak5167.zip)
 - .zip database (built with Derby, CourseSchedulerDBVictorBendervak5167.zip), provided blank
 - All Java files for application, built using Apache NetBeans IDE
+- All Derby Database files for attached database system